rwilliams58/onnx/docs/Operators.md

 <dl>
 <dt><tt>T</tt> : tensor(float16), tensor(float), tensor(double)</dt>
-<dd>Constrain input and output types to float tensors.</dd>
+<dd>Constrains input and output types to float tensors.</dd>
 <dt><tt>T1</tt> : tensor(int32)</dt>
-<dd>Constrain seq_lens to integer tensor.</dd>
+<dd>Constrains seq_lens to integer tensor.</dd>
 </dl>

 ### <a name="RandomNormal"></a><a name="randomnormal">**RandomNormal**</a>

-  Generate a tensor with random values drawn from a normal distribution.
-The shape of the tensor is specified by the `shape` argument and the parameter of the normal distribution specified by `mean` and `scale`.
+  RandomNormal generates a tensor with random values drawn from a normal distribution.
+The shape of the tensor is specified by the `shape` argument, and the parameter of the normal distribution is specified by `mean` and `scale`.

   The data type is specified by the 'dtype' argument.
 The 'dtype' argument must be one of the data types specified in the 'DataType' enum field in the TensorProto message.